vimlet/eon/eon-framework/docs/release/tutorial/entries/[4]Components/Checkbox.md

 # Checkbox

 ## Introduction
-The vc-checkbox is a form component very easy to use.
-It can be used inside a vc-form component or inside an HTML form.
+The eon-checkbox is a form component very easy to use.
+It can be used inside a eon-form component or inside an HTML form.

-To use it import vc-check in the head of the HTML document:
+To use it import eon-check in the head of the HTML document:
 ``` [html]
 <head>
   <script>
-    eon.import("/eon/ui/vc-checkbox.html");
+    eon.import("/eon/ui/eon-checkbox.html");
   </script>
 <head>
 ```